Session 3 - Module A: Advanced Orchestration Patterns¶

 if not template_info:

-raise ValueError(f"No template registered for agent type: {agent_type}")
+raise ValueError(f"No template registered for data processing agent type: {agent_type}")

 if not self.resource_pool.can_allocate(specification.resource_requirements):